Great Swamp Wildlife Management Area

-Furbearer species found in the WMA include Eastern cottontail, gray squirrel, red and gray fox, coyote, beaver, muskrat, mink, and bobcat.
+Furbearer species found in the WMA include red and gray fox, coyote, beaver, muskrat, mink, and bobcat.

 Large numbers of black ducks, mallards, wood ducks, and Canada geese use the Great Swamp during migration.
 The area also provides significant breeding habitat for wood ducks, mallards, and Canada geese during all times of year except winter, when the East Branch Croton River channel is frozen.